AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

    ...
    ```
    Another option is `c++filt` [tool](https://man7.org/linux/man-pages/man1/c++filt.1.html)
-   from `binutils`: `nm --dynamic libfoo.so | c++filt`.
+   from `binutils`: `nm --dynamic libfoo.so | c++filt` will give similar output.
 1. there are way too many symbols in the list including our internal symbols
    (`libfoo::internal::foo_internal`)
    and symbols from library dependencies (`std::ostream::flush()`).
 This happens because
    by default all statically linked symbols are visible and exported from dynamic libraries.
    Users of the library can try to use these symbols which is undesirable.
-   We need to limit symbols visibility to keep the library API clean.
+   We need to limit symbols visibility to keep the public library API clean.

 Let's [inspect](https://man7.org/linux/man-pages/man1/nm.1.html#DESCRIPTION) `nm` output in more details.
 Symbols with address in the first column are "real" symbols exported from the library.
 Users that link against our library can use these symbols (call the functions) freely.
 The second column is the _type_ of the symbol.
-What's importatnt for now:
+What's important for now:

-- `U` means "undefined symbol" - the symbol comes from a dependency (note `@GLIBCXX_3.4` suffix);
+- `U` means "undefined symbol" - the symbol is required, and must be provided at runtime via
+  dependencies (note `@GLIBCXX_3.4` suffix for example).
 - `T` means _global_ symbol "in .text section" - exported from the library.
 - `t` also means a symbol "in .text section", but it's _local_ and not exported.
-  `nm --dynamic` doesn't show them;
+  `nm --dynamic` doesn't show them.
-- `w`/`W` means "week symbol".
+- `w`/`W` means "weak symbol".
-  When linking the final application, the linker will pick a non-week symbol over week symbols,
+  When linking the final application, the linker will pick a non-weak symbol over weak symbols,
-  and pick any week symbol if no non-week symbols exist.
-Typically, week symbols are
+  and pick any weak symbol if no non-weak symbols exist.
+Typically, weak symbols are
   default constructors/destructors and templates instantiations.
   They don't violate [ODR rule](https://en.wikipedia.org/wiki/One_Definition_Rule),
   and the linker will eliminate duplicates.

-Our goal is to have all symbols forming public API of our library marked as `T`,
+Our goal is to have all symbols forming public API of our library to be exported (in dynamic section),
-and no other symbols should be marked `T`.
+and no other internal symbols should exported.

 ### Pass "version script" file to linker